 Paris is by far one of the easiest places to come back to after a holiday, but still, I could use something extra to beat the blues.
 So when the the folks at Paris Perfect suggested a staycation at one of their apartments following my vacation, I packed my just-unpacked weekend bag and embarked on a new journey … to the other side of town.

-If you’ve followed my adventures over the years in the city of light, you’ll know they haven’t included many trips up the Eiffel Tower (unless I’m time-travelling with Gustave Eiffel) and almost never involve feeling like a tourist; possibly one of my biggest phobias.
-Paris with Messy Nessy is a little less traditional, more off-the-beaten-path and avoids clichés like the French avoid soap– okay, okay, I promise that particular cliché really doesn’t have an ounce of truth to it, but it brought me so fittingly to this next part where I explain what lured me to the foot of the most visited tourist attraction in the world…
+If you’ve followed my adventures over the years in the city of light, you’ll know they haven’t included many trips up the Eiffel Tower (unless I’m time-travelling with Gustave Eiffel) and almost never involve feeling like a tourist; possibly one of my biggest phobias (hence why I wrote a book about it).
+Paris with Messy Nessy is a little less traditional and avoids clichés like the French avoid soap– okay, okay, that particular cliché really doesn’t have an ounce of truth to it, but it brings me so fittingly to this next part, where I explain what exactly lured me to the foot of the most visited tourist attraction in the world…

 Behind the frosted sliding doors of a cozy bedroom inside a 5th floor Parisian apartment, draw the bath after dark and wait for the show to start…

 Bath time will never be the same again.